Collection Operators

 filter — Parallel Filtering

 filter keeps elements where the predicate returns true.
 Predicates must return boolean values.
-Executes concurrently using Promise.all.
+Executes concurrently.
+Does not catch break.

 # Result: [3, 4, 5]